-Method 1 was used for this asset management plan.
+Method 3 was used for this asset management plan.

 The useful lives of assets used to develop projected asset renewal expenditures are shown in Table 5.4.1.
-Asset useful lives were last reviewed on 31 January 2015.
+Asset useful lives were last reviewed on 30 June 2011.
+Further review in line with fair value work that will be undertaken in 2015/16 financial year.
+This AMP will be updated to reflect any changes as a result of that review.